Environmental Sustainability in Germany

 EVRN 420/720: Environmental Sustainability in Europe’s Green Communities

-This course investigates how European cities, particularly Freiburg, are striving to implement principles of sustainability.
+This course investigates how European cities, particularly Regensburg, are striving to implement principles of sustainability.
 Students analyze different aspects of “green” cities, making comparisons to U.S. cities, as appropriate.

-During the program, students will participate in several excursions that illustrate concepts learned in the classroom and provide exposure to different facets of life in Germany.
-Planned excursions include a visit to the European Parliament in Strasbourg, France; a tour at a local bakery to view its sustainability practices; exploration of Freiburg's solar-powered soccer stadium; and hiking in the Black Forest.
-Students will receive a public transportation pass for the duration of the program in order to conveniently get around Freiburg.
+During the program, students will participate in excursions that illustrate concepts learned in the classroom and provide exposure to different facets of life in Germany.
+Planned excursions include visits to local university offices, government entities and nearby businesses such as BMW, Kronos and Continental to learn about their sustainability practices.
+Students will also take part in cultural activities such as a city tour, hiking in the Bavarian Forest, and touring a local brewery.
+Students will receive a public transportation pass for the duration of the program in order to conveniently get around Regensburg.

 Open to undergraduate, graduate, and professional students from any accredited U.S. college or university.
 It is recommended that participants will have completed EVRN 148: Principles of Environmental Studies (or equivalent) and ECON 142: Principles of Microeconomics (or equivalent) prior to departure.
 Minimum 2.5 GPA required, but exceptions considered after submission of a petition.